 We offer educational workshops to universities and private organisations around the topic of robotic rod bending.
 Check our list of past and future events!
 We are also happy to collaborate, specially to develop varied design strategies applied to robotic rod bending technology.

-We are using using computational design and structural analysis tools that satisfy our needs for explorations and bring answers to sophisticated design needs in the field of non repetitive rod bended structures.
+We are using using computational design and structural analysis tools for design explorations.
 We look at the big and small scale- from architecture to product design objects, installations, art pieces for special request, as well as fast prototyping for complex structures and other non-standard requests.

 We look closely how metal rods behave and incorporate material constraints into our design process.
 We tame metal and bring it alive.